WALCOT FOUNDATION

 Key facts

 Lambeth is one of 13 local authorities which make up Inner London.
-It is the fifth most densely populated local authority in England and Wales: 327,582 residents (2016 data).
-Lambeth is the 44th most deprived local authority in England (out of 326) and the 9th most deprived in London (out of 32).
+It is the fifth most densely populated local authority in England and Wales: 317,498 residents (2021 data).
+Lambeth is the 11th (out of 32) most deprived local authority in London.

-• 31% of the population live in areas of high deprivation
+• 31% of the population live in households deprived in one or more dimensions

-This data has been obtained from the most recently available Demography Fact Sheet from Lambeth (PDF - download here)
+This data has been obtained from sources including 2021 Census data, Trust for London and the 2024 Children and Young People Demographics Fact Sheet from Lambeth (PDF - download here)

 External links